When I use my Diva Cup, I emerge from the bathroom wanting to spread the gospel of the menstrual cup to anyone within a mile radius.

 But really, I’ve realized, rotating the cup until it pops completely open against my cervix is key to achieving a maximum seal.

 Another time, I got cocky and decided to wear my best cutest underwear.
-Something felt off as I drove to my girlfriend’s place, but I figured I was just cramping.
+Something felt off as I drove to my partner’s place, but I figured I was just cramping.
 Turns out, the cup was not inserted correctly and I had bled all over my underwear.
-No matter how much you want to impress your girlfriend, cute underwear is no longer cute when you have to scrub it in the sink pre-fuck.
+No matter how much you want to impress your partner, cute underwear is no longer cute when you have to scrub it in the sink pre-fuck.